 Warm Drinks for the Chilly Season

-The days are getting shorter and the nights are getting longer (and chillier) now that fall is here in the Northern Hemisphere.
-It’s the time of year when we think about snuggling up by the fire with our loved ones – and a warm drink.
+The days are getting shorter and the nights are getting longer (and chillier) now that fall is here.
+It’s a time to slow down, spend more time indoors with the family.
+Or, snuggle up by the fire with a book, a cozy blanket, and a warm drink.

 Apple Pie Spiced Cider

 - 3 tablespoons firmly packed light brown sugar

 - 7 whole cinnamon sticks, (6 sticks for garnish)

 - ground cloves

 In a medium saucepan, whisk together cider, sugar, spices, and salt.
 Bring to a simmer over medium-low heat.
 Remove from heat.
 Strain into a pitcher; throw out solids.
 Serve in mugs, garnished with cinnamon sticks or apple rings.